 Where capital allowance doesn’t apply to a business expenditure, it may still be possible to make a claim for it under business expenses.

-Firstly, a business expense must be made exclusively for the business and not used for any non business purposes.
+First, a business expense must be made exclusively for the business and not used for any non-business purposes.